bakayolo/proxless/docs/how-work-proxless.md

 Every `N` seconds (configurable), the downscaler will

-- retrieve all the deployments with the label `proxless=true`
+- retrieve all the deployments that are running from the memory map and loop through them
-- loop through each deployment that are running
-    - retrieve its route information from the memory
   - check if its `lastUsed` timestamp is > `timeout` (configurable)
       - if yes, it will scale down the deployment

 The logic of the downscaler is available in the `RunDownScaler` func from [internal/controller/controller.go](../internal/controller/controller.go).

 ### PubSub (optional)

-The pubsub system is used to synchronize the `lastUsed` time for each request on each proxless replicas.
+The pubsub system is used to synchronize the `lastUsed` time for each request and the `isRunning` field on each proxless replicas.
 It is optional and currently use Redis.

 - Upon receiving a new proxless compatible service (the services engine), every replica subscribe to a channel corresponding to the service id in the pubsub system.